tlienart/layout-tester/syntax/extensions.md

 Table rows **must** start **and** end with a '`|`' symbol and **must** be entirely defined on a single line (this is a bit stricter than what most Markdown flavour that support table require).
-Observe that alignment of the '`|`' is not necessary (though it often helps readability!) and spaces around '`|`' are insignificant.
+Observe that the vertical alignment of the '`|`' is not necessary (though it often helps readability!).
+Whitespaces around '`|`' are ignored.

-If a row is found to have too many or too few cells, the table will be padded accordingly:
+If a row is considered to have too many or too few cells, the table will be padded accordingly:

 \showmd{
   | A | B | C |